 But don’t worry, it’s more than enough time to do everything you’d like to do.

-If you’re interested in seeing more preserved relics from the Internet’s past, take a look at “Internet Archeology with the Wayback Machine“.
+There still exist many preserved relics from the Internet’s past.
+If you want to learn more about them, take a look at “Internet Archeology with the Wayback Machine.”

 I cannot guarantee that your website will be important to anyone in the far future of the Degenerate Era.
 I can’t think of a reason to worry about it.
 However, I see every reason to focus on what you can do today!
 Your work does matter to the people you actually care about, so don’t be afraid to make your ideas come true.